-Many people have considered switching or have actually made the switch from traditional cigarettes that function via combustion, to electronic cigarettes that work by vaporizing an e-juice that may contain nicotine.
+Many people have considered switching or have actually made the switch from traditional cigarettes that function via combustion, to Juul or electronic cigarettes that work by vaporizing an e-juice that may contain nicotine.
 People have many reasons for switching.
 For some, it is the elimination of the cigarette odor.
 For others, while the science is not fully developed, they may perceive “vaping” as being healthier than smoking.
 In any case, people choose to use e-cigarette devices because they believe that the devices are, at least, relatively safe and unlikely to cause serious injury in the short-term.

-Unfortunately, this belief may prove to be less well founded than consumers and others familiar with the products believe.
+Unfortunately, this belief may prove to be less well-founded than consumers and others familiar with the products believe.
 The U.S. Fire Administration has issued warnings regarding the unique nature of the risk presented by lithium-ion battery failures in these devices.
 Now, a recently reported personal injury action for injuries caused by a defective e-cigarette device tried in California offers a window into not only the risks of the devices, but also the life-altering consequences an e-cigarette malfunction can cause.

 E-Cigarette Explodes in Vehicle Causing Severe Injuries